liuxiyang641/HKGN/README.md

 - `hyper_mr_parallel`: Performing all single-relational graph convolution simultaneously (default).
 High GPU memory footprints and quick training speed.
 - `hyper_mr_iter`: Performing different single-relational graph convolution iteratively.
 Lower GPU memory requirements and slower training speed.

+Print the maximum GPU memory allocated by setting the argument `-log_gpu_mem`.

 If you got out of memory error, try to clear cached memory by passing the argument: `-empty_gpu_cache`.

 The learned model will be automatically saved in directory `/checkpoints`, pass the argument `-restore` to resume your saved model, e.g.: